rolandet/siril-scripts/README.md

     * Allows for adjustment of border feathering (px)  or overlap (%).
     * Allows for slection of Global reference frame.
     * Drizzle per panel or the whole mosaic.
-    * Allows for adjsuting the canvas scale.
+    * Allows for adjusting the canvas scale.
     * Automatic panel layout creation.
 - Compression of drizzled intermediate fit images in now supported and enabled.
 **Limatations**